-The Apple iPhone not only transformed mobile computing, but humanity's relationship with technology in general.
+Since its launch in 2007, the Apple iPhone not only transformed mobile computing, but humanity's relationship with technology in general.
 It led the movement to make handheld slabs of metal and software an integral part of our identities and our daily lives—for better or worse.

 What is the iPhone X?

 Mostly notably, the iPhone X includes a nearly bezel-less OLED display with 1125x2436 resolution (compared to a 1080x1920 LCD on 2016's iPhone 7 Plus).
-That enables the iPhone X to have a larger 5.8-inch screen (compared to the 5.5-inch iPhone 7 Plus) while having a smaller form factor that is actually closer in size to the iPhone 7 with its 4.7-inch screen.
+That enables the iPhone X to have a larger 5.8-inch screen (compared to the 5.5-inch iPhone 7 Plus) while having a smaller form factor that is actually closer in size to Apple's iPhone 7 with its 4.7-inch screen.

-But, the thin bezels also cause the iPhone X to lose its home button and its fingerprint scanner.
+The thin bezels also cause the iPhone X to lose its home button and its fingerprint scanner.
 As a result, Apple is replacing Touch ID with Face ID, which will create a 3D map of your face and use that to unlock the device.
 The challenge—judging by the face-scanning software of the past from Google and others—is that it may not be as fast and accurate as a fingerprint scanner.

 There's also a natural security concern about Face ID being spoofed, but Apple says its new "True-Depth Camera System" takes a 3D mathematical model of your face and that it cannot be faked out by photos or even prosthetic masks.